 Getting help

-A proper medical assessment will allow your healthcare professional to recommend any of the following treatments:
+A proper medical assessment will allow your health care professional to recommend the appropriate treatments.
+These may include:

-• Adopting various natural remedies, like improving lifestyle habits, to counteract teenage anxiety
+• Natural remedies, like improving lifestyle habits, to counteract teenage anxiety

 • Psychotherapy (in the case of a family conflict, for example)